athirarajiv/Recipes-and-Ratings/README.md

 **P-value:** The resulting p-value was 0.0, indicating that the observed difference in RMSE is highly unlikely to have occurred by random chance alone.

 **Conclusion:** Given the p-value of 0.0, we reject the null hypothesis at the 0.05 significance level.
 This suggests that there is a statistically significant difference in the RMSE of predictions between recipes with lower average ratings and those with higher average ratings.
 Specifically, the model performs worse (higher RMSE) for recipes with lower average ratings compared to those with higher average ratings.

-The visualization below illustrates how the observed difference stands out from the distribution of permuted differences, reinforcing the conclusion of a significant difference in model performance between the two groups.

-<iframe
-  src="assets/perm_test_fairness.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>